abdelhalimyasser/Data-Structures/Trees/Binary Search Tree (BST)/Implementation in C/README.md

 - The implementation uses **integer values** for simplicity (not generic).
 - The iterative implementation uses loops, with O(1) space complexity for most operations (except `printPreOrder`, which use recursion).
+- The recursive implementation uses the call stack, with O(h) space complexity for operations (h = tree height).
 - The `delete` function handles all cases: leaf nodes, nodes with one child, nodes with two children, and non-existent nodes.
 - Memory leaks are prevented with `freeTree` and proper node deallocation in `insert` and `delete`.
 - The `printTreeVisual` function provides a rotated ASCII representation of the tree for debugging.